xbach/docs/trezor-user/passwordmanager.rst

 Tags
 ----

 Tags are used to filter and find entries easily.
-You can create, edit and remove tags as you wish.
+You can create, and remove tags as you wish.

-You can see overview of your tags in the left pane.
+You can see the overview of your tags in the left pane.
 You can edit the name and the icon of the tag.
-But let's start with creating a new tage first.
+But let's start with creating a new page first.

 .. image:: images/pm-newtag.png